hzget/hzget.github.io/programming/basic/grapheme_cluster.md

-grapheme cluster
+Grapheme Cluster
 ===

-A grapheme cluster is a concept used in Unicode to represent what a user perceives as a single character, even though it might be composed of multiple Unicode code points.
+A grapheme cluster is a concept used in Unicode to represent what a user "***Perceives***" as a single character, even though it might be composed of multiple Unicode code points.
 In simpler terms, it’s the smallest unit of a writing system that represents a single, visible character to the end user.

 Examples of Grapheme Clusters
 ---